-A minimum TOEFL score of 520 (paper) or 68 (iBT) or IELTS score of 6 is required for admission.
+A minimum TOEFL score of 520 (paper) or or 190 (computer based) or 68 (iBT) or IELTS score of 6 is required for admission.
 A copy of your Permanent Resident Card or Temporary Resident Card must be submitted along with your application.
 Please contact the Central Penn Admissions office for specifics.